-We have entered into the Asset Purchase Agreement with the Buyer and the Parent that provides, among other things, and subject to the satisfaction or waiver of the conditions set forth therein, including the approval of the Asset Purchase Agreement, the Asset Sale and the other transactions contemplated by the Asset Purchase Agreement by the holders of a majority of the outstanding shares of our common stock entitled to vote thereon at the Special Meeting, that we will sell substantially all of our assets to the Buyer, other than (A) our NOLs and certain other tax attributes, (B) our marketable securities held in a specified wealth management account and (C) our cash and cash equivalents held in that wealth management account, and the Buyer has agreed to acquire those assets and assume substantially all of our liabilities as specified in the Asset Purchase Agreement.
+We have entered into the Asset Purchase Agreement with Qoo10 Delaware and the Parent that provides, among other things, that we will sell substantially all of our assets to the Buyer, other than (A) our NOLs and certain other tax attributes, (B) our marketable securities held in a specified wealth management account and (C) our cash and cash equivalents held in that wealth management account, and the Buyer will acquire those assets and assume substantially all of our liabilities as specified in the Asset Purchase Agreement.
+The parties' respective obligations to consummate the transactions contemplated by the Asset Purchase Agreement are subject to the satisfaction or waiver of the conditions set forth therein, including the approval of the Asset Purchase Agreement, the Asset Sale and the other transactions contemplated by the Asset Purchase Agreement by the holders of a majority of the outstanding shares of our common stock entitled to vote thereon at the Special Meeting.